QuentinDuval/IdrisPipes/README.md

     echo_example : IO ()
     echo_example = runEffect $
-      stdinLn                       -- Read the standard output
-        .| takingWhile (/= "quit")  -- Stop upon encountering "quit"
-        .| mapping ("> " ++)        -- Add the prompt to the string
+      stdinLn "in> "                -- Read the standard output .| takingWhile (/= "quit")  -- Stop upon encountering "quit" .| mapping ("> " ++)        -- Add the prompt to the string
         .| stdoutLn                 -- Echo the string